-Lectures: Mondays & Wednesdays, 1pm, BA1190 Tutorials: Fridays, 1pm, BA1190 Instructor's office hours: Tuesdays 11am BA3259; other times by appointment Assignments: Students work in teams of 6 (±1) for all assignments.
+Instructor's office hours: Tuesdays & Thursdays at 11am in BA3259; other times by appointment Assignments: Students work in teams of $6 (\pm 1)$ for all assignments.
+Students in the same team will attend the same tutorial section.
+Teams will be announced in the first week of term.